atalayozyildirim/project-a/readme.md

 ## Overview

-This project is a microservices-based crm application that includes several services such as Notification, Expiration, Auth,Order,Invoice ,Payment and Product services.
+This project is a microservices-based crm application that includes several services such as Notification, Expiration,Chart,Auth,Order,Invoice ,Payment and Product services.
 These services interact with RabbitMQ, MongoDB, and Redis to provide a robust and scalable system.

 ## Services
 Auth
 client
 Customers
+Chart
 employers
 exprirations
 notification